Richard Poon

-Richard Poon (born December 8, 1973) is a Filipino singer-songwriter and TV personality in the Philippines of Chinese descent.
+Richard Poon (born December 8, 1973) is a Filipino-Chinese singer, songwriter and TV personality in the Philippines.

-He is a former member of the band U-Turn.
+He is a former member of the group U-Turn.

 Early life

 Poon was born on December 8, 1973, in Makati, Philippines.
 His parents, Robert Poon (from Hong Kong) and Eva Huang (from Taiwan), are of Chinese descent.
 He has a sister named Eva Marie.